Dirichlet forms and stochastic completeness of graphs and subgraphs: Extended semigroups and resolvents

 As $n$ is arbitrary and $u_n$ converges to $u$ by part (a), we find that $u\leq l$ is finite.
 This finishes the proof of the equivalence statement of (b).
-The last statement of (b) has already been shown in the proof of (i)$\Longrightarrow$ (ii).
+The last statements of (b) have already been shown along the proofs of (i)$\Longrightarrow$ (ii) and (ii)$\Longrightarrow $(i).

 (c) For $g\in C_c (V)$ with $0\leq g \leq f$ the equation

 holds by standard theory on semigroups.
 Now, (c) follows by taking monotone limits on both sides. \end{proof}

 There is a special function $v$ to which our considerations can be applied: